M1chlCZ/nsfw_sherlock/Readme.md

-**NSFW Sherlock**
+# NSFW Sherlock

-Use this to classify images to be NSFW or not, it does not work on NSFL content
+API for classifying images if they are NSFW or not, it does not work on NSFL content

 NSFW Sherlock is powered by TensorFlow